Vishalrajput392/Ai-image-vs-Real-Image/README.md

 a couple of misclassifications swing that number by 6-12 points.
 Treat those two as unvalidated until more data is collected.

-## Known issues -- not yet resolved

-1. **Data leakage across splits.** `evaluation/check_leakage.py` has been run and found **689 cross-split near-duplicate groups** out of 127,850 hashed images (see `experiments/leakage_report.json`), plus 1,952 same-split duplicate groups. `evaluation/fix_leakage.py` exists and is ready to remove them (train-copy dropped in favor of val/test), but **has not yet been applied to the manifest used for the numbers above**.
-The metrics in this README are therefore an optimistic upper bound, not a fully validated result -- run `fix_leakage.py`, retrain, and re-evaluate before citing these numbers anywhere formal (report, viva, resume).
-2. **Classification threshold not properly validated.**
-   `CLASSIFICATION_THRESHOLD = 0.35` in `configs/config.py` was set
-   informally.
-The actual sweep in `experiments/threshold_tuning.json` shows **0.60 gives the best accuracy (95.07%) and F1 (0.9516)** on the validation set, versus 94.05%/0.9436 at 0.35.
-Re-run `tune_threshold.py` after the leakage fix and retrain, then update `config.py` to the new validated value -- don't keep 0.35 by default.
-3. **No cross-generator holdout test.** All 4 generators (Midjourney, Gemini, Flux, Stable Diffusion) are in training; none has been held out to test generalization to an unseen generator.
-This is the real test of whether the model detects "AI-generation" in general vs. memorizing these 4 specific generators -- still open.
-4. **Archive dataset provenance unconfirmed** -- origin/collection method
-   of the ~120k-image `archive` source is not yet documented.

 ## Folder structure